-Particulars of Employees and related disclosures
+Particulars of Employees and Related Disclosures

-Disclosures pertaining to remuneration and other details ofemployees as required under Section197(12) of the Companies Act 2013 read with Rule 5(1) of Companies (Appointment and Remuneration of Managerial Personnel)Rules 2014 have been appended to this Report.(ANNEXURE - F).
+The disclosures pertaining to remuneration and other details ofemployees as required under Section 197(12) of the Companies Act 2013 read with Rule5(1) 5(2) and 5(3) of Companies (Appointment and Remuneration of Managerial Personnel)Rules 2014 have been annexed to this report.
+(Annexure - D)

 Disclosure under the Sexual Harassment of Women at Workplace(Prevention Prohibition and Redressal) Act 2013

-Internal Complaints Committee (ICC) has been set-up to redresscomplaints received regarding sexual harassment.
+Internal Complaints Committee (ICC) has been constituted to redresscomplaints received regarding sexual harassment.
 All employees (permanent contractualtemporary and trainees) are covered under this policy.

 Directors' Responsibility Statement